 Bad guys must already have access to your computer through some other means.
 Meltdown and Spectre are not vulnerabilities that facilitate unauthorized access.

 Furthermore, these two exploits only allow information gathering.
-They can’t modify or delete your data, or add any data such as a infecting your system with a crypto-virus.
+They can’t modify or delete your data, or add any data such as a cryptovirus to your system.